RUNNING SHORT OF CASH

-- Bank Accounts and current balances
+- Bank Accounts and current balances.

-- Projected income
+- Projected income for the coming month.

-- Projected cash left over following bill payments
+- Projected cash left over following bill payments.

-- Mortgage payment breakdown
+- Mortgage payment breakdown.

-- Upcoming Obligations (license renewals, medical bills, etc.)
+- Upcoming Obligations (license renewals, medical bills, etc.).

 The end result is that I can show what deposits I need to make in current and upcoming weeks to project what will be left over during the course of each month.
 If I don’t know the exact amount of an upcoming bill, I enter a projected amount.

 This discipline will allow me to view the amount of spendable cash that I have to work with.
 If I have to dip into savings to cover an unexpected expense (like a car repair or home maintenance issue), I will at least know where I stand.